Structure of Coronavirus

 - The symptoms include nasal discharge and malaise.

-- Other symptoms includes rhinorrhea, headache, malaise, chills, sore throat, and cough.
+- Other symptoms include rhinorrhea, headache, malaise, chills, sore throat, and cough.

 - The incubation period is from 2 to 5 days.